 I was so happy when my friend Danielle Banks, a pediatric OT, was willing to share her pathway with a VIDEO too!

 “We used vinyl floor tape for our movement pathway.
 Our principal was very much on board when I presented the idea for the movement pathway to her in September.
 We placed the order for the vinyl floor tape through School Specialty, which is where our school purchases a lot of our school supplies.
 We were able to get 6 rolls of 2-inch tape in blue, green, red, yellow, black, and white.”

 -How did you design your pathway?

 “My level II student and I viewed videos and pictures of several other pathways we had seen online in order to compile our list of favorite stations as well as those that would best fit our space.
 Once we had our stations set, my student drew a map of the space and where each station was to be.
-We chose a hallway in our school that was accessible to all students but was a bit more out the way so as to not disturb classes when it was being used.
+We chose a hallway in our school that was accessible to all students but was a bit more out of the way so as to not disturb classes when it was being used.
 My school has two days of student early dismissal for parent-teacher conferences the days before Thanksgiving break.
 This allowed us to work on the pathway almost all of each day.
 A template was used for the hexagon to be sure we were creating straight lines.
 To create the curves, small sections of tape were overlapped.
-We chose activities us to build gross motor skills, but also incorporated some motor planning and visual motor components as well.”
+We chose activities to build gross motor skills, but also incorporated some motor planning and visual motor components as well.”

 -How did you teach the staff and students how to use the course?

 “Each station has a posted sign which gives an explanation of what to do.
-We sent the video demonstration to each teacher and aide in the building with directions of the course’s use.
+We sent the video demonstration to each teacher and aide in the building with directions for the course’s use.
 We explained that the course can be used as a movement break with the supervision of the teacher and classroom aide.”